binaryage/cljs-oops/readme.md

 You: "Let me compile it with :advanced optimizations..."
 Your boss: "Sounds good!"
 ...some time later
 You: "Oops!
 It just broke!
+And I don't know why."
-Your boss: "Don't tell me that a random person on the Internet was wrong
+Your boss: "Don't tell me that a random person on the Internet was wrong again."
-            and they provided slightly outdated externs again."
+You: (sad face) "Yep, they provided slightly outdated externs again."
-You: (sad face)
 ```

 'oops' is a ClojureScript micro-library providing macros for convenient Javascript object access.
 It stands for "object ops" and it is your externs killer.

+To put it simple: oops is `aget` on steroids.

 TBD